 Great River Energy’s first-of-its-kind RevoltTM program retires renewable energy credits from wind resources to ensure electric vehicles are driven by 100 percent renewable energy for the life of a vehicle.
 Our electric thermal storage programs apply wind energy produced during the overnight hours for efficient and affordable space heating and water heating.

-Due to the intermittent and unpredictable nature of most renewable energy resources, energy storage can assist in ensuring reliability of the electric grid.
-Great River Energy believes a very cost-effective option for energy storage is “community storage.”
-By aggregating distributed energy technologies and home appliances, Great River Energy is developing community storage to increase energy efficiency, better integrate renewable energy resources onto the grid and reduce customers’ monthly electric bills.
+Due to the intermittent and unpredictable nature of most renewable energy resources, energy storage can assist in helping to maintain reliability of the electric grid.
+Great River Energy believes a cost-effective option for energy storage is through “community storage.”
+By aggregating distributed energy technologies and home appliances, Great River Energy and our members are developing community storage to increase energy efficiency, better integrate renewable energy resources onto the grid and reduce customers’ monthly electric bills.
 Great River Energy and its member cooperatives are able to store a gigawatthour of energy each night by controlling the electric resistance water heaters of 65,000 end-use members.

 Great River Energy continues to monitor battery technology for cost-effective storage.
-We are part of the Minnesota Energy Storage Alliance whose mission is to lead in the development of energy storage in Minnesota and the Midwest.
+We are engaged with a number of stakeholders to understand and evaluate this growing technology.